Thonnard/Doctoral-Thesis-LaTeX-Template/README.md

 ## Using the template
    * Open "main_book.tex" or "main_A4.tex" in TeXstudio
-   * Adjust variables in the preamble (e.g. bindingoffset; cf. Warnings below) if necessary
+   * Adjust variables in the preamble (e.g. bindingoffset; cf. Warnings below) if necessary.
-   * Font size can be set by changing \documentclass[a4paper,twoside,11pt]{book} in the preamble
+   * Font size can be set by changing \documentclass[a4paper,twoside,11pt]{book} in the preamble.
-   * Line spacing (interline) can be set with the \setstretch{} command
+   * Line spacing (interline) can be set with the \setstretch{} command.
-   * Add/remove chapters in the mainmatter section (e.g. \include{./TeX_files/chapter33}
+   * Add/remove chapters in the mainmatter section (e.g. \include{./TeX_files/chapter33}.
-   * Add/remove bibliography bib files in the bibliography section (e.g. \addbibresource{./Bibliography/chap33.bib}
+   * Add/remove bibliography bib files in the bibliography section (e.g. \addbibresource{./Bibliography/chap33.bib}.
+   * Add content to the chapter tex files (e.g. chapter01.tex) to write your chapters (cf. examples in the template).
+   * Compile your document by clicking "Build and View" in the "Tools" menu (or press F5).

 Additional information is written as comments in the main_book or main_A4 tex file.
 Examples for using acronyms, references, tables and figures are provided in the template.